doctorfree/astronvim_v4/README.md

 but the primary attraction is the `nvims` shell function which can be used to easily invoke any `lazyman` installed Neovim configuration.

+An additional benefit `lazyman` provides is the ability to easily and quickly explore other Neovim configurations including many `AstroNvim` configurations.
+For example, `lazyman -i astronvim` installs and initializes 8 `AstroNvim` configurations.
+These can be easily explored using `nvims`.

-The main downside to using `lazyman` is the time it takes to instll all of the Neovim dependencies including language servers and external utilities.
+The main downside to using `lazyman` is the time it takes to install all of the Neovim dependencies including language servers and external utilities.
 It can take several minutes for `lazyman` to install and initialize.
 Minimalists may eschew `lazyman` in favor of a tedious and error-prone manual